 Now, for the first time in her career Louise would turn tradition on its head.
 She instituted a program that changed the face of political fundraising in the state by thinking like the great literary figures she had studied.
-She was appointed state treasurer of the Democratic Party, became a Democratic National Committeewoman, a member of the state’s Job Development Authority and vice chairman of the State Thruway Authority.
-Yet it was her ability to embrace contributors to the Party that set her apart from her peers, and she developed and maintained relationships with donors whom she intrinsically knew wanted to feel like they were making a difference not only in their own lives but in the lives of others.
+She was appointed State Treasurer of the Democratic Party, became a Democratic National Committeewoman, a member of the state’s Job Development Authority and Vice Chairman of the State Thruway Authority.
+It was her ability to embrace contributors to the Party that set her apart from her peers.

 One such donor was legendary real estate developer, Donald J. Trump, who saw in Louise an unleashed power to change the way people think and invited her to join his then fledgling empire.

 It was also one of the biggest learning experiences of Louise Sunshine’s life and where she honed her own skills in the business of developing, marketing and branding properties - embracing the knowledge the phenomena who would become known simply as ‘The Donald’ shared - while refining her own innate ability to educate and advise others.

 After the extraordinary success of Trump Tower, Louise saw a future for herself in the burgeoning business of predevelopment planning, marketing and new construction sales.
 Her passion for art and design coupled with her altruistic desire to make a difference in people’s lives compelled her to start her own firm marketing luxury condominiums in New York City.